CSUN Wordmark

 Curriculum Vitae

 Dr. Peter J. García completed his Ph.D in Latin American ethnomusicology at the University of Texas at Austin 2001 with a research specialization in Southwest Borderlands music-cultures including Native-American, Chicana/o, Anglo-American, Afro-American, and "new mestizo" immigrant and indigenous communities.
-His dissertation supervisor was the late Gerard Behague and he also studied with ethnomusicologist Manuel Pena.
+His dissertation supervisor was the late Gerard Behague and he also studied with ethnomusicologist Manuel Peña, anthropologist Pauline Strong, and ethnomusicologist Steve Slawek.

-His monograph Decolonizing Enchantment: Echoes of Nuevo Mexicano Popular Musics is forthcoming from the University of New Mexico Press in Fall of 2009.
+Dr. García arrived on campus in Spring 2007 and was recently promoted to tenured Associate Professor in 2011.
+His monograph Decolonizing Enchantment: Echoes of Nuevo Mexicano Popular Musics is forthcoming from the University of New Mexico Press in Fall 2011 and is included in the Paso Por Aqui Series on the Nuevomexicano Literary Heritage.
 This book is a multi-sited ethnographic, oral historical, and at times reflexive investigation of the dialectic of struggle and change in transnational Southwestern Borderlands and U.S. Latina/o music-cultures.
+This work also features photographs by award winning photographer Miguel Gandert and Echoes an accompanying critical recording of New Mexico music by Enrique Lamadrid.

-Dr. Garcia was awarded a Fulbright García-Robles grant to conduct research on the annual peregrinacion (pilgrimage) in Magdalena de Kino (Sonora) beginning in the summer 2006.
-Throughout the fellowship, he was in residence at the Universidad de Sonora (Hermosillo) where he lectured and performed music concerts for undergraduate students during the Fall 2006.
-He returned to campus mid-year during the Spring 2007 semester.
+García was awarded a Fulbright García-Robles grant to complete ethnographic resesarch on the annual peregrinacion (pilgrimage) in Magdalena de Kino (Sonora) beginning in the Summer 2006.
+Throughout the fellowship, he was in residence at the Universidad de Sonora (Hermosillo) where he lectured and performed music concerts on campus during the Fall 2006.

 Dr. Garcia is also co-editor of one of the foundational reference textbooks on popular culture that is utilized in Latin American and U.S. Latina/o studies.
 The Greenwood Encyclopedia of Latino Popular Culture was released in October 2004.
 This two volume academic reference tool is designed to provide general research based information on a variety of Latina and Latino popular culture topics and issues that have influenced North American culture.